What is this study about?

 What's involved in taking part?

 Participants on the trial will receive 12 weeks (3 months) treatment with either acipimox or placebo (a pill that does not contain active medicine but looks exactly like the study drug).
 The design of the trial means that neither the participant nor their doctors will know whether they are receiving acipimox or placebo (called a double-blinded trial).
 A number of tests (trial assessments) will be done before the start of treatment and at the end of 12 weeks to determine whether treatment with the trial medication has had an effect.
-These tests includes a skeletal muscle biopsy, blood tests, functional/exercise testing and a number of questionnaires.
+These tests include a skeletal muscle biopsy, blood tests, functional/exercise testing and a number of questionnaires.

 Are there any risks?